Mec-iS/angular-processing-seed/README.md

 angular-processing-seed
 =======================

-Install NPM and NODE then:
+Install NPM and NODE then from the repo's directory:

 `npm install connect` <br/>
 `npm install serve-static` <br/>